TabularEditor/TabularEditorDocs/te3/third-party-notices.md

 		   In other cases of slight negligence, Microsoft will not be liable for slight negligence.

 12. DISCLAIMER OF WARRANTY.
-THE SOFTWARE IS LICENSED “AS IS.”
-YOU BEAR THE RISK OF USING IT.
+THE SOFTWARE IS LICENSED â€œAS IS.â€ YOU BEAR THE RISK OF USING IT.
 MICROSOFT GIVES NO EXPRESS WARRANTIES, GUARANTEES, OR CONDITIONS.
 TO THE EXTENT PERMITTED UNDER APPLICABLE LAWS, MICROSOFT EXCLUDES ALL IMPLIED WARRANTIES, INCLUDING MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.